The Ten Most Expensive Gym Memberships

 Amenities: Rooftop pool, massive sundeck, golf options

 Chicago’s premier fitness club is one of the most expensive in the region.
-It features two indoor swimming pools and one rooftop pool (perfect for our , a 60,000 foot sundeck, an indoor driving range and eight tennis courts.
+It features two indoor swimming pools and one rooftop pool (with a 60,000-foot sundeck), an indoor driving range, and eight tennis courts.

 This club is the ultimate in luxury and has a price to match.